jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 "⬆️Raising 🧘consciousness" could be though of as coming to a state where one is able to 🔨do whatever and ❤️feel however one deeply, truly wants.

 People are already creating technologies taking into account certain requirements, like so:

 ![](/assets/typical design.png)

 Some specific examples could be the following:

 ![](/assets/design requirements example.png)

 Considering how to provide a solution that increases consciousness would just require considering one more variable when designing:

 ![](/assets/design with consciousness.png)

 More broadly, all phases of the lifecycle of the technology can be designed to increase consiousness, like:

-- Defining requirements
+- 📔Defining requirements
-- Designing solutions
+- 📐Designing solutions
-- Building
+- 🏗️Building
-- Testing
+- ✅Testing
-- The experience of using the technology
+- 🧠The experience of using the technology
-- The experience when not using the technology directly
+- 🚶The experience when not using the technology directly
-- End of life
+- 💀End of life

 And finally, existing technologies can be modified to help increase consciousness, with new features or configuration options.